Padawan municipality: Etymology

 The origin of the name "Padawan" came from the combination of Bidayuh words namely Padja and Birawan.
 There is a story of a Bidayuh village elder named Kinyau stayed in an area named Sibanyai 900 years ago.
 One day, he discovered white beads which has mystical healing power and they called it Birawan.
 These beads can also bring peace, prosperity, and tranquility to the area.
 The village elder has an eldest son named Padja.
 Therefore, the village elder decided to rename the area as "Padawan" in memory of his son and the mystical beads.

 Areas

 Kota Padawan

 Kota Padawan recreational park was completed in November 2021.

 Batu Kawa

 Phase 4 of Batu Kawa Riverbank park, which features children playground facilities was completed in June 2022.
 Phase 5 construction of the park, which includes riverbank protection was started in the same month.

 Kota Sentosa

 Mile 7 flyover over a traffic junction along Kuching-Serian road was opened to public in July 2022.

 Matang

 Kubah National Park is located within the Matang area.
 Matang Wildlife Centre is located within the national park.

-Semenggok
+Semenggoh

 Semenggoh Nature Reserve was established on 20 February 2000.
 It houses Sarawak Forestry Department's botanical research centre, seed bank and nursery, Semenggoh Wildlife Centre, and Sarawak Biodiversity Centre.
 Rajah Charles Brooke Memorial Hospital which was a former leprosy settlement during the Brooke's era, is located nearby the nature reserve.

-Attractions
+List of attractions

+Tourist attractions

-Padawan municipal area has nine tourist spots namely:
+Padawan municipal area has many tourist attraction spots, namely: